David-Haim/concurrencpp/README.md

 ###  Parallel coroutines

 Regular eager coroutines start to run synchronously in the calling thread of execution.
-Execution might shift to another thread of execution if the coroutine undergoes a rescheduling, for example by awaiting an unready result object inside it. concurrencpp also provides parallel coroutines, which start to run inside a given executor, not in the invoking thread of execution.
+Execution might shift to another thread of execution if a coroutine undergoes a rescheduling, for example by awaiting an unready result object inside it. concurrencpp also provides parallel coroutines, which start to run inside a given executor, not in the invoking thread of execution.
 This style of scheduling coroutines is especially helpful when writing parallel algorithms, recursive algorithms and concurrent algorithms that use the fork-join model.

 Every parallel coroutine must meet the following preconditions: